ridhwaans/homehost/README.md

 ``` -->
 ## Generating metadata

-Run `yarn start-dev` in the base directory to start the debugger
+Run `npm run start-dev` from the base directory

 On the server, call `/api/generate` **once**.
 Wait for the async call to finish and save
 There is no 'watch' or 'hot reload' for server media.
 Adding or removing media files requires a server reset and recalling `/api/generate`